 Nominating Committee: The Nominating Committee shall consist of the Immediate Past President as Chairman and three voting affiliates appointed by the President.
 In accordance with the terms and conditions set forth in the criteria for chapter status prescribed by the ACHE Board of Governors, the ACHE Regent shall also serve on the Nominating Committee so long as he/she is a member of ACHE-Massachusetts.
 In the event there is no Immediate Past President, the President shall assume the Chair.
 The Committee shall submit a slate of Officers which shall accompany the notice of the Annual Meeting.
 The Nominating Committee shall make such other reports as from time to time may be necessary.
 No member of the Nominating Committee may be nominated for offices for which the Committee is submitting nominations.

-Program Committee: The Program Committee shall consist of a Chair appointed by the President and at least three affiliates recommended by the Chair and approved by the President.
+Program Committee: The Program Committee shall consist of a Chair appointed by the President, a Vice Chair, and at least three affiliates recommended by the Chair and approved by the President.
 The Committee shall be responsible for organizing the various ACHE-Massachusetts-sponsored educational programs throughout the year.

-Communications Committee: The Communications Committee shall consist of a Chair appointed by the President and at least three affiliates recommended by the Chair and approved by the President.
+Communications Committee: The Communications Committee shall consist of a Chair appointed by the President, a Vice Chair, and at least three affiliates recommended by the Chair and approved by the President.
 The Committee shall be responsible for overseeing communications for ACHE-Massachusetts, including distributing a regular electronic newsletter, maintaining the ACHE-Massachusetts website, and managing content for other online or print media.

-Membership & Advancement Committee: The Membership & Advancement Committee shall consist of a Chair appointed by the President and at least three affiliates recommended by the Chair and approved by the President.
+Membership & Advancement Committee: The Membership & Advancement Committee shall consist of a Chair appointed by the President, two Vice Chairs, and at least three affiliates recommended by the Chair and approved by the President.
 The Committee shall be responsible for promoting membership growth at all stages of affiliates’ careers, championing diversity of membership, identifying and addressing affiliate needs, and fostering the advancement of affiliates to Fellow status.

-Sponsorship Committee: The Sponsorship Committee shall consist of a Chair appointed by the President and at least three affiliates recommended by the Chair and approved by the President.
+Sponsorship Committee: The Sponsorship Committee shall consist of a Chair appointed by the President, a Vice Chair, and at least three affiliates recommended by the Chair and approved by the President.
 The Committee shall be responsible for identifying and securing corporate financial sponsorship for ACHE-Massachusetts and its activities.

-Finance and Investment Committee: The Finance and Investment Committee shall consist of the Treasurer and at least three affiliates recommended by the Chair and approved by the President.
-The committee provides financial oversight of the chapter’s assets and serves a leadership role in regards to fiduciary responsibility.
+Finance and Investment Committee: The Finance and Investment Committee shall consist of the Treasurer, a Vice Chair, and at least three affiliates recommended by the Chair and approved by the President.
+The committee provides financial oversight of the chapter’s assets and serves a leadership role in regard to fiduciary responsibility.

 Section 8.01A.
 Term Limits